Bitterroot range ski routes

 Bass Lake

-It takes at least 3 hours to approach Bass Lake, but the terrain is magnificent, and the snow is usually deep.
+It takes at least 3 hours to approach Bass Lake, but the terrain is abundant, and the snow is usually deep.
 The ski terrain around Bass lake is dominated by north Bass peak, which provides excellent, moderate open glade skiing back to the lake, or to the east into the head of Kootenai creek.
-The western flanks of Smokly Joe and the southern flanks of Storm Joe all drop to the lake, and have a variety of terrain (described above).
+The western flanks of Smokly Joe and the southern flanks of Stormy Joe all drop to the lake, and have a variety of terrain (described above).

 Kootenai Creek